MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-8/index.md

 The power supply is good for testing if components such as, for example, motors work and how they respond to different amounts of current or voltage.
 Howevere, never connet anything without checking the voltage and amperage first as either one being too high might break the component or circuit.
 An oscillator can be used to investigate the elctronic signals traveling between points in the circuit and are thus often used for debugging purposes.
 A logic analyzer is an even more sophisticated version of this with support for multiple channels, increased resolution and an easier-to-use software interface but both seem a bit overkill for many small and simple boards even though their research and repair utility is undoubtedly great.

-## Design
+## Design using KiCad

-This electronics design week provided a prime opportunity for testing out the QTouch capabilities of the [XIAO SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/), which could likely be used for the gesture controls of my [final project]({{< relref "page/final-project/index.md" >}}).
+This electronics design week provided a prime opportunity for testing out the [QTouch capabilities](https://ww1.microchip.com/downloads/en/DeviceDoc/atmel-42195-qtouch-library-peripheral-touch-controller_user-guide.pdf) of the [XIAO SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/), which could likely be used for the gesture controls of my [final project]({{< relref "page/final-project/index.md" >}}).
 Some of its most important specs are listed below.

 [Seeed Studio XIAO SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/)